 Writing that is clear, to the point, helps to improve communication and takes less time to read and understand.

 Additional Federal Resources

-- National Partnership for Action to End Health Disparities Toolkit for Community Action (PDF - 9 MB) U.S. Department of Health and Human Services
+- National Partnership for Action to End Health Disparities Toolkit for Community Action (PDF) U.S. Department of Health and Human Services

 - Health Literacy Universal Precautions Toolkit Agency for Healthcare Research & Quality

 - Toolkit for Making Written Materials Clear and Effective Centers for Medicare and Medicaid Services